Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Fundamental Bounds on Efficiency-Confidence Trade-off

+\end{theorem} Theorem \ref{thm:verdu-han-transductive} relates the inherent uncertainty about the labels, given by $P(Y_{m+1}^{m+n}|X_{m+1}^{m+n})$, to the expected prediction set size.
+When the inherent uncertainty is high, the conditional probability is more spread, and the probability $\P( P(Y_{m+1}^{m+n}|X_{m+1}^{m+n}) \leq \beta ) $ is high for smaller $\beta$, leading to larger lower bound on the prediction set size.

-We have focused on the prediction set size as the notion of efficiency.
-It is possible to generalize this to any measure of efficiency on the prediction set.
-We show these results in Appendix \ref{sec:eff-conf-general}.
+\begin{remark}[\textbf{Other efficiency measures}] We have focused on the prediction set size as the notion of efficiency.
+It is possible to generalize this to other measures of efficiency on the prediction set.
+We show these results in Appendix \ref{sec:eff-conf-general}, in particular Theorem \ref{thm:verdu-han-withQ} as well as some examples of efficiency measures such as $S$-criterion and $N$-criterion \cite{vovk2016criteria}.